 Dr Stephen Harding (Chair)

 Steve has been involved in the voluntary sector for over 20 years and has been employed in a variety of roles including, advising on funding, workforce development, and delivering training around procurement and tendering requirements for third sector management teams and trustees.
-Appointed to the Board in 2008, Steve is also a member of the Charity’s Personnel Committee
+Appointed to the Board in 2008, Steve is also a member of the Charity’s Risk and Resources Committee

 Richard Murphy